mihailik/essays/Are-Big-Movie-Stars-Paid-Too-Much.md

 Love.
 Nobody knows how exactly it happens, but once in a whil you meet a person, a place, a book, an idea -- and you fall in love.
 It's not the familiarity that's enticing and endearing in a person, place, book or idea, for there are many a familiar horrid *(synonym?)* places and ideas.
 It's love, an invisible bond.

-We fall in love with
+We fall in love with actors, and